-The portray exists in numerous adaptations and duplicates.
-For many years, a version of the painting which presently hangs within the Uffizi Gallery in Florence was accepted to be the original or prime adaptation, but in 1970 opinion shifted.
-The initial is accepted to be the version found in the National Exhibition, London.
+The portrait exists in numerous adaptations and duplicates.
+For many years, a version of the painting that presently hangs within the Uffizi Gallery in Florence was accepted as the original or prime adaptation, but in 1970 opinion shifted.
+Therefore, the initial is accepted as the version found in the National Exhibition, London.

 This is a copy after the celebrated portrait by Raphael now in the National Gallery in London.
 The original painting was executed by Raphael in 1511-12 for the church of Santa Maria del Popolo in Rome, from where it was removed in 1591 by Cardinal Sfondrato, who sold it to Rudolf II

 It was then purchased in 1608 by Cardinal Borghese, together with another sixty-nine artworks.
 However, the copy’s provenance is unknown.
-Although Friedrich Ramdhor mentioned it in 1787, it was first listed in the fidei-comissium of 1833 with an ascription to Giulio Romano, which means that it became part of the Borghese collection at a late date.
+Although Friedrich Ramdhor mentioned it in 1787, it was first listed in the fidei-comissium of 1833 with an ascription to Giulio Romano, meaning it became part of the Borghese collection at a late date.

 This is one of eleven copies of this painting.
 Portrayed in three-quarters profile to the right, seated in an armchair, the pope is wearing a mozzetta over his cassock, and he has a velvet cap.
 Previous Papal representations showed them frontally or kneeling in profile.
 It was too “extraordinary” at this period to show the sitter so evidently in a specific mood – here lost in thought.